rahmat-gwn/automation-test-mocha/README.md

-# automation-test-mocha
+# automation-test-playwright
 automation-test-mocha

 # run test
-npx playwright test
+*npx playwright test*
 Run tests in headed mode
 To run your tests in headed mode, use the --headed flag.
 This will give you the ability to visually see how Playwright interacts with the website.